hyperledger-labs/private-data-objects/contracts/exchange/docs/exchange.md

 3. Each local chapter that will issue blue marbles creates an issuer contract object.
 For now, we'll just create the issuer contract object for the BMC chapter.
 When it is created, the BMC contract object holds no authority to issue assets; that is, the issuer contract refuses to issue assets until the issuer has been authorized.
-It must recieve that authority from the BMPA.
+It must receive that authority from the BMPA.
 Out of band, the BMPA verifies the integrity of BMP and records in the BMPA vetting organization contract object authorization for the BMP issuer contract object to issue blue marble assets.
-Once the authorization is complete, the BMC can retreive a representation of the authorization from the BMPA contract object (the structure of the authorization will be described later).
+Once the authorization is complete, the BMC can retrieve a representation of the authorization from the BMPA contract object (the structure of the authorization will be described later).
 That authorization is then stored in the BMC issuer contract object.